 Obviously, if wedding photographers could get the job done 10 years ago with the very first DSLRs, or 20 years ago on film cameras, …then of course the image quality from even today’s worst beginner camera is “good enough”

 However, does this mean an aspiring professional should make a habit out of trusting beginner equipment?
 Absolutely not!
 Because, image quality is only half the battle for a wedding photographer.
 Reliability and overall performance are just as important, and those are what a professional camera body offers.

 So, while a very experienced photographer could pick up any camera and get the job done, the professionally responsible thing to do is to invest in a professional system.
 You owe it to your brides and grooms who are paying you good money.
 This is why we stressed features such as dual card slots so much throughout this whole guide.

 Using Other Digital Format Cameras For Wedding Photography

-Thank you all so much for reading, and take care!
-If you have any questions about a specific camera, or a particular aspect of wedding photography, please feel free to leave a comment!
+On that note, thank you for reading this guide!
+If you have any questions about a specific camera, or a particular aspect of wedding photography, please feel free to leave a comment below.

 Follow his wilderness nightscape adventures on Instagram: instagram.com/astrolandscapes